apocalyptech/choosable/README.md

 To generate a graphviz dotfile, use `g` (more on that in the next section).

+To change the color scheme currently in use, use `r` (this is only available if the "colorama" Python library is installed).

 Finally,  you can save to the current filename with `s`, or quit with `q`.
 The app will ask you if you want to save before quitting.